-The CNC has not executed any bilateral agreements with other foreign competition authorities.
+The CNMC has not executed any bilateral agreements with other foreign competition authorities.
 International cooperation with authorities in other jurisdictions is implemented through agreements executed by the European Commission.

-It should be noted that, since Spanish regulations do not provide for criminal sanctions for competition infringements, 13 Spanish judges will be unlikely to accede to extradition request from foreign jurisdictions.
+It should be noted that, since Spanish regulations do not provide for criminal sanctions for competition infringements, Spanish judges will be unlikely to accede to extradition requests from foreign jurisdictions.

-Discovery mechanisms in Spain are rather limited and they are generally only available to the parties once judicial proceedings have already started.
+Discovery mechanisms in Spain are rather limited, and are generally only available to the parties once judicial proceedings have already started.
 Thus, no mechanisms for extraterritorial discovery are available.